James Crichton

-James Crichton, known as the Admirable Crichton (19 August 1560 – 3 July 1582), was a Scottish polymath noted for his extraordinary accomplishments in languages, the arts, and sciences before he was murdered at the age of 21.
+James Crichton, known as the Admirable Crichton (19 August 1560 – 3 July 1582), was an alleged Scottish polymath noted for his extraordinary accomplishments in languages, the arts, and sciences before he was murdered at the age of 21.

 Early life

 James Crichton was from Clunie, in Perthshire, although some sources maintain his birthplace was Dumfries.
 He was the son of Robert Crichton of Eliok, Lord Advocate of Scotland, and Elizabeth Stewart, from whose line James could claim Royal descent.

 One of the most gifted individuals of the 16th century, Crichton was educated at St Andrews University between the ages of ten and fourteen, during which time he completed requirements for both his bachelor's and master's degrees.
 James was taught by the celebrated Scottish scholar, politician and poet George Buchanan (1506–1582).
 It was apparent from his earliest days that James was an unusually gifted prodigy, which may have been associated with a gift for perfect recall.